Yappes Design system

 Grid & Spacing System

-The grid and spacing system ensures visual rhythm, alignment, and consistency across all Yappes products.
-It defines how content and components align responsively across screen sizes, helping designers and developers create balanced layouts faster.
+Grid and spacing system ensures visual rhythm, alignment, and consistency across all Yappes products.

 Spacing System